-One of the levers of change in the diocesan strategy is to ' develop healthy churches and leaders' with an expressed aim to refresh leadership so that both clergy and laity feel energised, empowered and liberated to grow in their ministry.
+One of the levers of change in the Diocese of Ely's strategy is to 'develop healthy churches and leaders'.
+It includes the aim to refresh leadership, so that both clergy and laity feel energised, empowered and liberated to grow in their ministry.
 The flourishing of the clergy is key to the flourishing of the church.

-Clergy wellbeing encompasses all that promotes the health and wholeness of the clergy of the diocese, with a view to encouraging such flourishing.
+Clergy wellbeing encompasses all that promotes the health and wholeness of the clergy of the Diocese.
 Clergy wellbeing is of concern for the whole church and the responsibility for the promotion of wellbeing lies with:

 - the diocese, in offering personal support and development of skills necessary for the changing role of those who are ordained and in defining manageable roles for clergy